TheWeirdDev/theweirddev.github.io/_posts/2015-03-28-extract-metadata.markdown

  we will come back it in a moment.

-One thing I haven't mentioned yet.
-We have to tell Alfresco about this new action.
+One thing I haven't mentioned yet - we have to tell Alfresco about this new action.
 For this we have to declare a new bean in our [medical-service-context.xml]({{ site.data.blog.urlExtractMeta }}/repo-amp/src/main/amp/config/alfresco/module/repo-amp/context/medical-service-context.xml)

 {% highlight xml%}